Stan McCabe: Death and legacy

 McCabe died of a skull fracture after falling from a cliff at his home in Mosman, New South Wales after attempting to dispose of a dead possum.
 He had earlier told Dwyer of his plan to clean out his backyard, and was told to rest, but did so anyway, falling down and rolling off the steep slope in his backyard and over the ledge of the cliff abutting the rear of his house.
 There was innuendo that McCabe had actually committed suicide, with O'Reilly musing "He had despatched the possum, but had gone overboard with it!".
 However, the coroner ruled that the death was accidental and his family strongly denied that he had chosen to end his life.
 The coroner's investigation noted that McCabe's hands had tufts of ripped grass in them, indicating that he had tried to grab onto vegetation in a vain attempt to stop his fall.

 News of McCabe's death was made public while Australia and England were playing in the Fifth Test at The Oval.
-After the death was announced over the public address system, the crowd spontaneously stood up and took off their hats, and did the players, and they observed a self-initiated moment of silence.
+After the death was announced over the public address system, the crowd spontaneously stood up and took off their hats, as did the players, and they observed a self-initiated moment of silence.
 However, McCabe's friend and former teammate Fingleton, now a journalist, criticised the Australian team for not wearing black armbands.

 McCabe was buried in Northern Suburbs cemetery.
 In 1977, the Stan McCabe Sporting Complex was opened in Grenfell as part of the new high school, and the oval was named in his honour.
 The complex included grounds and facilities for a number of sports.
 He was inducted into the Australian Cricket Hall of Fame in 2002.
 In June 2021, he was inducted into the ICC Cricket Hall of Fame as one of the special inductees to mark the inaugural edition of the ICC World Test Championship final.